 Rules, Agreements, and Boundaries: Why They Matter for Healthy Relationships.

 Hi there!
-If you’ve ever been in a relationship—whether it’s with a partner, a friend, or a family member—you’ve probably heard people talk about rules, agreements, and boundaries.
+If you’ve ever been in a relationship—whether it’s with a partner, a friend, or a family member—you’ve probably heard people talk about rules, agreements, and boundaries, also referred to as limits.

 These words get tossed around a lot in couples therapy and conversations about healthy relationships, but they’re often misunderstood or mixed up.
 Knowing the difference between rules, agreements, and boundaries can save you from unnecessary arguments, resentment, and hurt feelings.